niu-wcs/wrf-run/README.md

 ```

 Finally, change the modeldata parameter in control.txt to match your model source.

+### Python Post-Processing ###
+This package contains a basic python post-processing script that incorporates multiple other python packages.
+If you would like to use the python post-processor you first need to set **post_run_python** to 1 in **control.txt**.
+This will create a job-script to execute PythonPost.py in parallel using Dask and wrf-python.
+Controlling the outputs of this are handled by a second control text file located in the Python/ directory.

+Here are the available fields that may be visualized:
+T.B.D

 ### Contact Info ###
 Any questions regarding the script package can be sent to Robert C. Fritzen (rfritzen1@niu.edu).
 In-person questions can be done from my office in Davis Hall, room 209.